noahehall/theBookOfNoah/web_technoligies/core/_serviceWorkers.md

   - Represents the global execution context of a service worker.

+## SyncManager
+  - provides an interface for registering  and listing sync registrations

 ### [skipWaiting()](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerGlobalScope/skipWaiting)
   - when a serviceWorker is installed over an existing one
     - the new serviceWorker will be activated immediately